 Deadlines for application

 The fund is open for applications three times a year.
-Next deadline is likely to be in November 2019.
+The next deadline is 11.59pm on Wednesday 11th December 2019.

 Date & initials